koalo/JSCacheDB/README.md

 Server-Side Interface
 ---------------------
-JSCacheDB will talk to your server via periodic AJAX request.
-A sample PHP interface to a mySQL database is implemented in JSCacheDBInterface.php.
+JSCacheDB will talk to your server via periodic AJAX requests.
+A sample PHP interface to a mySQL database is implemented in `JSCacheDBInterface.php`.

 Each POST request has a parameter `store` with the table to use and `action`.
 There are three actions: